Kedleston Hall: Gardens and grounds

 In the 1770s, George Richardson designed the hexagonal summerhouse, and in 1800 the orangery.
 The Long Walk was laid out in 1760 and planted with flowering shrubs and ornamental trees.
-In 1763, it was reported that Lord Scarsdale had given his gardener a seed from rare and scarce Italian shrub, the "Rodo Dendrone" (sic).
+In 1763, it was reported that Lord Scarsdale had given his gardener a seed from the rare and scarce Italian shrub, the "Rodo Dendrone" (sic).

 The gardens and grounds today, over two hundred years later, remain mostly unaltered.
 Parts of the park are designated as a Site of Special Scientific Interest, primarily because of the "rich and diverse deadwood invertebrate fauna" inhabiting its ancient trees.